Latent Dirichlet Allocation module

 - Changing the model parameters

 - Using visualization to understand the results

-- Getting the feedback of subject matter experts to ascertain whether the generated topics are useful.
+- Getting the feedback of subject matter experts to determine whether the generated topics are useful

 Qualitative measures can also be useful for assessing the results.
 To evaluate topic modeling results, consider:

-The accuracy of models based on LDA can often be improved by using natural language processing to clean, summarize and simplify, or categorize text.
+You can often improve the accuracy of models based on LDA by using natural language processing to clean, summarize and simplify, or categorize text.
 For example, the following techniques, all supported in Azure Machine Learning, can improve classification accuracy: